baranoden/flowy/README.md

 - Differently from i18next it has a dynamic structure due to Redux.
 - It was not easy to integrate with redux saga, Redux intl designed to mainly usage with redux-thunk. but its also compatible with saga aswell.
 - Currently there is only 2 language but its not hard to add other languages.
-- It would only take 1 min to add and couple more minutes to translate other files within `src/intl/{locale}.json`.
+- It would only take 1 min to add new language and couple more minutes to translate other files within `src/intl/{locale}.json`.
 - Note: react-intl-redux package 2.4 is broken.
 It doesnt have libs folder within it, so it is not working thats why i used depecrated version of it which is 2.3.

 ### 3- Complex Form Handling and Validation: 2 Step register with formik and redux saga.